-Kagoshima is best known for its distinctive mouthwatering cuisines, and it is home to numerous fantastic ingredients that are rare finds in other areas in Japan, such as flying fish and satsuma ryori.
-From tobiuo sashimi (flying fish sashimi) to tori sashimi (chicken sashimi), wherever you go, scrumptious local treats await in Kagoshima.
+Kagoshima is best known for its distinctive mouthwatering cuisines, and it is home to numerous fantastic ingredients that are rare finds in other areas in Japan, such as small herring fish (kibinago) and satsuma ryori.
+From kibinago to tori sashimi (chicken sashimi), wherever you go, scrumptious local treats await in Kagoshima.
 Here are our picks for the best foods to try when visiting Kagoshima!

 It is not an exaggeration to say that satsumaage is the most famous cuisine of Kagoshima, as it is loved not only by the locals in Kagoshima, but also by others who live outside the prefecture.
 Satsumaage is a fried fish cake made with surimi, a fish paste made by blending white fish meat with condiments before frying them.
 Satsumaage is usually eaten with soy sauce or as an ingredient in dishes like oden or nabe (Japanese hotpot).